1951FDG/openpyn-nordvpn-juiceSSH/README.md

 - When prompted, enable/allow the permissions required by this app
 - Change any app settings as required
 - Select a Country by selecting a marker on the map
-- Click the colored floating action button (FAB), to send a Openpyn command to the remote device
+- Click the connect floating action button (FAB), to run Openpyn on the remote device

 > **Note**:
 > You can use this flow with multiple remote devices, as long as that remote device has a SSH server running on it and is configured in Connections in JuiceSSH and is selected in the app toolbar of this app before the colored floating action button (FAB) is clicked!